 On 5 March 2013, a fellow subsidiary of the Group's immediate parent UPP Bond 1 Limited, UPP Bond 1 Issuer plc, launched a Multicurrency Programme for the issuance of £382.1 million Senior Secured Notes.
-The proceeds of this bond issuance were on lent to UPP (Broadgate Park) Holdings Limited and five other subsidiary undertakings of UPP Bond 1 Limited, to enable the companies to repay their existing senior bank debt funding.
+The proceeds of this bond issuance were on lent to UPP (Alcuin) Limited and five other subsidiary undertakings of UPP Bond 1 Limited, to enable the companies to repay their existing senior bank debt funding.

 These notes are listed on the Irish Stock Exchange.
-The 4.9023% fixed rate senior secured notes are due to be fully repaid by 2040, with repayments having begun in August 2013.
-The 2.7291% index linked senior secured notes are due to be fully repaid by 2047, with repayments starting in August 2038.
+The 4.9023% fixed rate loan notes are due to be fully repaid by 2040, with repayments having begun in August 2013.
+The 2.7291% index linked loan notes are due to be fully repaid by 2047, with repayments starting in August 2038.